Scout24/deadcode4j/README.md

     [WARNING]   de.is24.deadcode4j.Foo
     [WARNING]   de.is24.deadcode4j.Bar
     [WARNING]   de.is24.deadcode4j.SomeAnnotatedClass

+_The `-Dmaven.test.skip=true` part skips compiling & executing tests, as they are not relevant for the analysis anyway._

 ### `deadcode4j-maven-plugin:find-without-packaging`
 As an alternative, you can run `mvn de.is24.mavenplugins:deadcode4j-maven-plugin:find-without-packaging` which performs the same analysis, but without triggering the _package phase_.